The Bobble Stitch in Knitting

 Cast off in pattern and weave in all loose ends.

-If you’d like your own copy, the ad-free PDF file can be purchased for $5 USD through Ravelry, or by clicking the button below.
+If you’d like your own copy, the Ad-Free PDF file (which will be emailed to you automatically) can be purchased through Ravelry, or by clicking the “Purchase PDF File” button to the right.

 Bobble Stitch Knitting Blanket top view